Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 have pink hair, and was not advertised as having anything to do with Jem.
 But this was also the first year that

-IT had started releasing a few dolls that, although they weren't officially Jem dolls and had other names,
+IT had started releasing a few dolls that, although they weren't officially Jem dolls and did have other names,

 could fit as a substitute for certain secondary characters seen only in the cartoon.